solana-labs/solana/docs/src/proposals/bankless-leader.md

+---
-# Bankless Leader
+title: Bankless Leader
+---

 A bankless leader does the minimum amount of work to produce a valid block.
 The leader is tasked with ingress transactions, sorting and filtering valid transactions, arranging them into entries, shredding the entries and broadcasting the shreds.
 While a validator only needs to reassemble the block and replay execution of well formed entries.
 The leader does 3x more memory operations before any bank execution than the validator per processed transaction.

 ## Rationale

 Normal bank operation for a spend needs to do 2 loads and 2 stores.
-With this design leader just does 1 load. so 4x less account\_db work before generating the block.
+With this design leader just does 1 load. so 4x less account_db work before generating the block.
 The store operations are likely to be more expensive than reads.

 When replay stage starts processing the same transactions, it can assume that PoH is valid, and that all the entries are safe for parallel execution.
 The fee accounts that have been loaded to produce the block are likely to still be in memory, so the additional load should be warm and the cost is likely to be amortized.